rladiestunis/Keynote-talk-Data-Viz-for-Machine-Learning-Practionners/README.md

 :point_right: [More details](https://www.meetup.com/rladies-tunis/events/274142166/)

-📌📌 Flexdashboard about the analysis of the first 135 registrations for the keynote talk : Data Visualization for Machine Learning Practionners 👉 [link](https://rladiestunis.github.io/Keynote-talk-Data-Viz-for-Machine-Learning-Practionners/)
+📌📌 Flexdashboard about the analysis of the first 135 registrations for the keynote talk : Data Visualization for Machine Learning Practitionners 👉 [link](https://rladiestunis.github.io/Keynote-talk-Data-Viz-for-Machine-Learning-Practionners/)